-If your tooth needs filling or restoring, we provide a range of procedures to bring them back to their original form.
-We also have various protective and preventative treatments to increase tooth strength and long term health of your teeth.
+If your tooth needs filling or restoring, we can provide a range of procedures to bring them back to their original look.
+We also have various protective and preventative treatments to increase tooth strength and long-term health of your teeth.

-We work together with the dental hygiene clinic (based at the same location) to ensure your we keep your gums healthy and your teeth sparkling.
-Alternately, your dentist can also perform a scale&polish as needed.
+We work together with the dental hygiene clinic, which is based at the same location, to ensure that we keep your gums healthy and your teeth sparkling.
+Alternatively, your dentist can also perform a scale and polish as needed.

 Endodontic and Root Canal Treatments:

 The purpose of the root canal procedure (also known as endodontic treatment) is to rid a tooth of infection.

 Once there is an infection in the the tooth, there are two options to remove the bacteria: